chris-wood/chris-wood.github.io/_drafts/why_icn.md

 responsible for moving frames between nodes on the same WAN or LAN and the transport layer (4) is responsible for providing end-to-end communication services for applications [2].

-### TODO: internet tree picture here

 Everyone knows that building functionality on top of abstraction and well-defined interfaces is good practice for constructing complex systems.
 (What is software if not an abstraction of the underlying hardware on which it runs?)
 And after 4 decades of intense growth, development, and financial investment, we (the community) seem to have converged on the IP model and all of the upper-layer abstractions it carries for connectivity as the de facto standard by which users, devices, and applications become connected.
-Whether you like it or not, we will be dependent on IP for the forseeable future.
+Whether you like it or not, we will be dependent on IP for the foreseeable future.

 This is problematic for a variety of reasons.
 Firstly, the Internet is difficult to manage and secure (at scale).
 Protocols and systems like DHCP, DNS, BGP, ICMP, etc. all exist because we live in a world where volatile hosts can come and go as they please in the network (which, in my opinion, should rightfully be the case).
 These technologies enable hosts to connect to and use the Internet.
-Securing these endhosts is yet another problem -- an afterthought.
+Securing these end-hosts is yet another problem -- an afterthought.
 Security is often tossed over the wall to application folks who are not best equipped to adequately handle them.
 (This is not to say that networking people are security experts -- what I mean is that security is not something that should be so easily deferred to someone else.)